nirancodes/nirancodes/README.md

 ## 👋 About Me
 Hi there! 👋 I'm Niranjana, a Computer Engineering student at the University of Toronto, passionate about building high-impact software with real-world relevance.

-🔧 I love solving system-level problems and designing reliable, scalable tools — whether it's improving drone communication networks or building intelligent, offline-first apps for public good.
+🔧 I love solving system-level problems and I am learning to make them reliable, scalable tools — whether it's improving drone communication networks or building intelligent, offline-first apps for public good.

 🧠 I work with C/C++, Python, MATLAB, and JavaScript — and I'm diving deeper into Linux systems, trying to learn more about the Open Source world, ROS, and cloud-native development.